dNamiLab/dNami/doc/usage/quickstart.rst

         varsolved = ['rho','u','et']

-To specify that we wish to advance them in conservative form, we refer to the corresponding position in the above list with the ``consvar`` list (the index starts at 1 as this will be used in the fortran layer).
+To specify that we wish to advance them in conservative form, we refer to the corresponding position in the above list with the ``consvar`` list (the index starts at 1 as this will be used in the Fortran layer).

 .. code-block:: python